xhackerx/Cointracker/README.md

 # Cointracker

 Cointracker is a simple email alert service for Bitcoin (BTC) and Ethereum (ETH).
-It periodically polls market data from the CoinGecko API and notifies you when several bearish indicators align.
+It polls market data from the CoinGecko API and the Fear & Greed Index and notifies you when several bearish indicators align.

 ## Description